adtork/Jeremy-Azure-lab/Expressroute-Q-in-Q/readme.md

 # Expressroute 802.1ad (Q-in-Q)- draft
 Some Expressroute service providers require customers to use 802.ad tunneling (aka Q-in-Q) for circuit termination.
 Other Expressroute Service Providers have the ability to terminate Q-in-Q for the customer and provide Q trunks, VLAN tagged, or untagged packets to the customer.
 Expressroute details are outside the scope of this document.
 Other important items to consider when terminating Q-in-Q for Expressroute:

-- Ethertype must be 0x8100
+- Ethertype must be 0x8100 (any reference to 0x9100 is specific to my lab only)
 - A single Expressroute circuit is made up of 2 physical paths.
 Each physical path requires BGP peering to the Micrsoft Edge Routers (MSEEs).
 - It's highly recommended that customers work with their provider to determine if the customer will receive 1 or 2 physical hand offs and the impact on path redundancy.
 - Expressroute requires EBGP and does not support multihop.